 The increased demand for testing and automation is trending in our software testing industry.
-If you check out any software or application testing communities, you will find software testers urging for various tools that can be helpful in their day to day testing activities, whether it is for desktop testing, web testing, browser testing, regression testing, web services and API testing, and many more.
+If one heads to check any software or application testing communities, they will learn that that software testers’ insistence on the use of various tools can help in their day-to-day testing activities, be it for any kind of testing—desktop, web, browser, regression, web services and API, or any.

 Needless to say that every solution needs to fit the context of the problem statement and there are various types of testing for each use-case and technology stack used.

 However, there are few tools that continue to trend in the industry because of how robust they are and how many use-cases they can support.
 Here is our list of tools we keep going back to:

 Selenium is automated testing suite that is open source and free.
 It is meant to test web applications across a spectrum of browsers and platforms.
 Selenium shares many similarities with HP Quick Test Pro.
 However, Selenium aims at automating web apps.